gu-fan/riv.vim/doc/riv.rst

       # github does not support syntax highlighting rendering for rst file yet.
       x = [0 for i in range(100)]

+There are code block indicator for every code directives, It's first column of the line in code block are highlighted to indicate it's a code block.

+You can disable it by setting `g:riv_code_indicator`_ to 0.

 The ``highlights`` directives in Sphinx_ could also be used to highlight big block of codes. ::